fastapi/fastapi/docs/en/docs/python-types.md

 As Python advances, **newer versions** come with improved support for these type annotations and in many cases you won't even need to import and use the `typing` module to declare the type annotations.

-If you can chose a more recent version of Python for your project, you will be able to take advantage of that extra simplicity.
+If you can choose a more recent version of Python for your project, you will be able to take advantage of that extra simplicity.
 See some examples below.

 #### List